MCreator/MCreator/plugins/mcreator-localization/help/default/particle/animated_texture.md

-Check this box if your particle should be animated.
+Check this box if texture of your particle should be animated.